eimrek/tb-mean-field-hubbard/README.md

 * Atomistic simulation environment: `ase` (3.18.1)
 * Python Tight Binding: `pythtb` (1.7.2)

+Note: the dependencies will be automatically installed via `pip`.

 ### Installation

 Option 1) Install the library and dependencies hosted on PyPI: